alongonen/notes/🗄Slip-box/What Should Be in A Note?.md

 > Which information we (don't) want to keep in our PKM?

 - Don't try to replace wikipedia.
-- Atomic notes (except summaries or blog posts).
+- Atomic notes (except summaries or blog posts)
+-